 - properties occupied by asylum seekers (from April 2000)

 If you live in one of these homes where the owner is liable, you do not have to pay the Council Tax.
-If your landlord is the liable person, they may ask you to pay something towards the bill, depending on the terms of your agreement with them.
+If your landlord is the liable person, they may ask you to pay something towards the bill.
+This depends on the terms of your agreement with them.

 Council Tax fair processing notice